 Also, make sure you have jumper cables, spare tires, a tire jack, and everything else you need in case of car trouble.

 Have a plan, but don’t have a plan.

 Beyond that, booking hotels and making restaurant reservations way in advance may not be a good idea.
-You’ll want to have some flexibility in your schedule so you can make room for emergencies as well as side trips and detours.
+You’ll want to have some flexibility in your schedule to make room for emergencies and side trips and detours.

 Sign up for emergency roadside services.